I am very often confronted to the following pattern when doing batch

 cost becomes prohibitive when I have to perform set logic over millions of

-to obtain deduplicated values, bit the index size will potentially grow
+time to obtain deduplicated values, bit the index size will potentially

 Lastly one could put in place a post-processing batch to deduplicate the

-parallel execution this could probably scale pretty well, but would be time
+and parallel execution this could probably scale pretty well, but would be

 This is probably a very common pattern, however I'd very much appreciate to